 Saheliyon Ki Badi

-I decided to go for Lake Pichola boating first from the City Palace and here made a visit at famous and stunning Jag Mandir Palace and Jag Mandir Garden.
+I decided to go for Lake Pichola boating first from the City Palace and here made a visit to famous and stunning Jag Mandir Palace and Jag Mandir Garden.
 While boating, it was amazing to enjoy the superb view of the Lake Palace, the world-famous luxurious romantic hotel by Taj Group.

 Beauty of Lake Pichola and Aravalli Hill